Learn With Jermaine—Subscribe Now!

 Asks:

-Week two hundred twenty-five was another week of learning.
+Week two hundred twenty-nine was another week of learning.
 Looking forward to next week!

 Current Project: Reading books about entrepreneurs and sharing what I learned from them via blog posts and audio podcasts